-REPLACING THE GUIDE BAR AND SAW CHAIN
+REPLACING GUIDE BAR AND SAW CHAIN

-- Disconnect the product from the power supply.
-Wear protective gloves. - Unlock the chain tension/guide bar locking knob by turning it counterclockwise until the sprocket cover comes loose. - Remove the sprocket cover.
-Remove the bar and saw chain from the product. - Remove the screw holding the guide bar to the chain tension assembly.
-Dispose the used bar and saw chain properly. - Mount the chain tension assembly on to the new bar and tighten the screw.
-Put the new chain in the correct direction onto the bar and make sure that the drive links are aligned in the bar groove. - 6.
-Attach the bar to the chain saw and loop the chain around the drive sprocket.
+- 1. Make sure to remove the battery.
+Wear protective gloves. - Unscrew the chain tensioner knob by turning it counterclockwise until the sprocket cover comes loose. - 3.
+Remove the sprocket cover.
+Remove the bar and saw chain from product. - To replace the bar with a new one, remove the screw of the chain tension assembly.
+Mount the chain tension assembly on to the new bar and tighten the screw.

-Replace the sprocket cover.
+- Put the new chain in the correct direction onto the bar and make sure that the drive links are aligned in the bar groove. - 6.
+Attach the bar to the chain saw and loop the chain around the drive sprocket. - 7.
+Replace the sprocket cover. - 8.
+Adjust the chain tension.
+Refer to the "Adjusting the chain tension" section.